 Many of the popular college football online bets mirror those seen with NFL wagering.
 Moneylines, spreads, and totals are most common, followed by exotic wagers like parlays and props.
 Which direction you go is based on several factors including what the odds are, how many teams you're looking to wager on and the type of payout you're looking for.

-Below, we will use DraftKings Sportsbook odds for Miami (FL) vs. Florida, which kicks off the 2019 NCAA football schedule, to help clearly explain each football bet type.
+Below, we will use DraftKings Sportsbook odds for Miami (FL) vs. Florida to help clearly explain each football bet type.

 Moneyline wagers are the easiest way to gamble, as they require only a pick on which team will win the game.
 Favorites will have a negative next to its moneyline and underdogs will have a positive symbol next to its odds.

 Wagering on the moneyline with underdogs can be profitable but taking favorites will cost you some extra juice.
 For example, taking Miami to win the game at +225 means a $100 bet can win $225 if they win.
 Gambling on the favorite at -286, however, means risking $286 to win $100 if Florida wins as oddsmakers expect.